Libby Trickett: 2008 Beijing Olympics

 At the Beijing Olympics, Trickett's first final was the 4×100-metre freestyle capturing a bronze medal, despite setting a new Australian record.
 Her next final was the 100-metre butterfly in which she captured Gold setting a new Australian record, making her the second fastest in that event in history.
 Trickett's next event was the 100-metre freestyle, where she was the world record holder.
-Trickett was ahead of world record pace in the first 50-metre but was overtaken in the last few meters by rival Britta Steffen who captured the gold.
+Trickett was ahead of world record pace in the first 50-metre but was overtaken in the last few metres by rival Britta Steffen who captured the gold.
 Trickett later contested the 50-metre freestyle (another event she was the world record holder) but did not get on the podium finishing just outside the medals in fourth.
 In what seemed to be a terrible Olympics for Trickett, things finally turned when her last event was the 4×100-metre medley relay.
 In what was a competitive race at early on, turned in the Aussies favor down the stretch as they captured gold and a new world record.

 After the Olympics Trickett split with Widmar, who had coached her from before she made her debut for Australia.
 Trickett said that she needed a change to rejuvenate her.
 She joined the Sopac Swim Club under Grant Stoelwinder in Sydney.
 Stoelwinder is a sprint coach and currently mentors Eamon Sullivan.

 Trickett had a great start to the 2009 World Championships, capturing bronze in the 4×100-metre freestyle relay, setting an Australian record in the lead off.
 Her next individual performances were somewhat anticlimactic, in the 100-metre freestyle she finished with another bronze and finished 5th in the 50-metre freestyle. and the final night she anchored the medley relay to a silver.